intel/neural-compressor/docs/tuning_strategies.md

        }
 ```

-### Strategy tuning part related configurations
+### Strategy tuning part-related configurations

-In strategy tuning tuning part related configurations, user can choose the the specific tuning strategy and set the accuracy criterion and optimization objective for the tuning.
-And also can set the stop condition for the tuning by change the `exit_policy`.
+In strategy tuning part-related configurations, users can choose a specific
+tuning strategy and then set the accuracy criterion and optimization
+objective for tuning.
+Users can also set the `stop` condition for the tuning
+by changing the `exit_policy`:

 ```yaml
 tuning:
   strategy: